-This guidance is an integral part of the [draft] Standard.
+This guidance is an integral part of the Standard.

 - PBE34B.1 The receipt of resources will usually result in an entity recognising an asset and corresponding income for the fair value of resources when those resources become received or receivable.
-Instances when this may differ include when: - (a) an entity received those resources in the form of services (see PBE34B.8 to PBE34B.12); or - (b) there are performance conditions attached to the resources, which have yet to be fulfilled (see 34B.13- 34B.14). - PBE34B.2 Resources should only be recognised when the fair value of the incoming resources can be measured reliably. - PBE34B.3 The concepts of materiality (see paragraph 2.6), and cost/benefit (see paragraph 2.13) should be considered when deciding which resources received should be recognised in the financial statements. - PBE34B.4 When it is impractical to recognise resources from non-exchange transactions (paragraph PBE34B.2 and PBE34B.3), the income is recognised in the period in which the resources are sold or distributed.
+Instances when this may differ include where: - (a) an entity received those resources in the form of services (see paragraphs PBE34B.8 to PBE34B.12); or - (b) there are performance-related conditions attached to the resources, which have yet to be fulfilled (see paragraphs PBE34B.13 to PBE34B.14). - PBE34B.2 Resources shall only be recognised when the fair value of the incoming resources can be measured reliably. - PBE34B.3 The concepts of materiality (see paragraph 2.6), and balance between benefit and cost (see paragraph 2.13) should be considered when deciding which resources received shall be recognised in the financial statements. - PBE34B.4 When it is impracticable to recognise resources from non-exchange transactions, the income is recognised in the period in which the resources are sold or distributed.
 The most common example is that of high volume, low value second-hand goods donated for resale.